PaoloMissier/CSC8101-2017-18-Coursework/spark/spark-coursework-spec.md

 All the above datasets are stored in an amazon S3 bucket.
 When you start this coursework you should perform the following steps on your VM:

-**Important**: Before you attempt these steps or any of those which follow in later sections, you must have followed the instructions to create an AWS VM [here](https://docs.google.com/document/d/1BVvOzFvUqhyxG76jG7GVX_GgHkc-eiaaNJMnhtlmdNM/edit#).

 1. Create and move into a data folder in your user's home directory with the following command:
     ```
     mkdir ~/data && cd ~/data